Karaborg/My-Docker-Notes/README.md

 $ docker run -p 3000:3000 -d --rm --name feedback-app -v feedback:/app/feedback -v $(pwd):/app -v /app/node-modules/ feedback-node:volumes
 ```

-With the command above; we are running a container which will be accessable from port `3000`; will be on deattached mode with a `-d` tag; will remove the container once the container stops with the `--rm` tag; will name the container as **feedback-app** with a `--name` tag; will save the folder which located under `/app/feedback` on our container to our host machine with a `-v` tag; will allow us to edit the application with a `-v` tag again; will prevent us to overwrite `node_modules` folder with a `-v` tag again; and this container will be based on **feedback-node** image which has a **volumes** tag.
+With the command above; we are running a container that will be accessible from port `3000`; will be on deattached mode with a `-d` tag; will remove the container once the container stops with the `--rm` tag; will name the container as **feedback-app** with a `--name` tag; will save the folder which located under `/app/feedback` on our container to our host machine with a `-v` tag; will allow us to edit the application with a `-v` tag again; will prevent us to overwrite `node_modules` folder with a `-v` tag again; and this container will be based on **feedback-node** image which has a **volumes** tag.

 So we ran our web application with volumes and bind mounts.
 Is it enough?
-No. As you may know, if you worked with node project, even if you can see the front-end changes, you still will not be able to see your back-end changes.
+No. As you may know, if you worked with Node project, even if you can see the front-end changes, you still will not be able to see your back-end changes.
 This is a common issue with node projects.
 And there is also a solution for it.
 It is called `nodemon`.
-Nodemon will re-start your web application when you refresh the page and it helps us to get the back-end changes too.
+Nodemon will restart your web application when you refresh the page and it helps us to get the back-end changes too.

 To do so; we will add a new dependency on our application:
 1. Open package.json file